 Secondary School Education Scholarships

-For $3,500 USD – or equivalent in your own currency – you can provide a six year Secondary School Educational Scholarship.
+For $3,500 USD – you can provide a six year Secondary School Educational Scholarship.
 The granting of a Secondary School Educational Scholarship to the poorest and brightest students will allow them to DREAM of a future career and to attend university.
 Your support can help to break the poverty cycle for these students and their families.

 Medical University Scholarships – Part

-For $5,000 USD – or equivalent in your own currency – you can provide a $1,000 USD per annum part scholarship for a 2nd year Medical student.
+For $5,000 USD – you can provide a five year part scholarship for a 2nd year Medical student = $1,000 USD per annum.
 These scholarships are awarded to students who have already been successful in entering Medical University but are at risk of having to drop out due to extreme economic hardship.
 This scholarship will help support these students to complete the next five years of their Medical degree and to become a Doctor.

 Medical University Scholarships – Full

-For $2,500 USD – or equivalent in your own currency – you can provide an annual scholarship for a student to study Medicine.
+For $2,500 USD per annum – you can provide a full annual scholarship for a student to study Medicine.
 Medical degrees are six years and a full scholarships will cover all university expenses and will also include food and accommodation.

 If you are interested in a one year scholarship, please contact us for more details.

-For $500 USD – or equivalent in your own currency – you can provide an annual food allowance for Orphans, High school and University students living away from home.
+For $500 USD per annum – you can provide an annual food allowance for Orphans, High school and University students living away from home.
 The food allowance is needed for studentswho do not have enough money to eat properly.

 A–Realising His Dream To Become A Doctor